AbhishekSoni98/BoxPlot-with-Turtle-Simulator/README.md

 ## Note
 - Scaling of X-axis is not much configured.
 - This Script doesnt calculate outliers.
-- Works properly for ideal range of values.
+- Works properly only for ideal range of values.

+## Author

+Abhishek Soni

+Email: abhisheksoni1998@gmail.com